-Nine out of the world's 10 cities with the worst air pollution are in South Asia.
-South Asians are exposed to extremely unhealthy levels of ambient air pollution, especially in densely populated, poor locations.
-The World Health Organization's (WHO) Air Quality Guideline recommends that concentrations of $PM{2.5}$ -small dust or soot particles in the air-should not exceed an annual average of 5 micrograms per cubic meter ($\mu g/m^3$).
-But in South Asia, nearly 60 percent of the population lives in areas where concentrations of $PM{2.5}$ exceed an annual mean of 35 $\mu g/m^3$.
-In the densely populated Indo-Gangetic Plain, it is over 20 times the level that the WHO considers healthy (100 $\mu g/m^3$ in several locations).
+South Asia is home to 9 out of the world's 10 cities with the worst air pollution.
+South Asians are exposed to extremely unhealthy levels of ambient air pollution, especially in densely populated, poor areas.
+The World Health Organization's (WHO's) Air Quality Guidelines recommend that concentrations of $PM{2.5}$ -small dust or soot particles in the air measuring 2.5 microns or less in width-should not exceed an annual average of 5 micrograms per cubic meter (μ g/m3).
+In South Asia, however, nearly 60 percent of the populated Indo-Gangetic Plain, the level (100 μ g/m3 in several locations) is more than 20 times what the WHO considers healthy.

 Ambient air pollution is a public health crisis for South Asia, not only imposing high economic costs but also causing an estimated 2 million premature deaths each year.
 The health impacts of air pollution range from respiratory infections to chronic diseases, and from serious discomfort to morbidity and premature mortality.
-This drives up health-care costs, lowers productive capacity, and accounts for lost days worked.
+These effects drive up health care costs, lower productive capacity, and result in lost days worked.

 Some of the main causes of air pollution in South Asia are unique to the region.
 Sources of air pollution that are less important in other parts of the world make substantial additional contributions to the pollution load in South Asia.
-These include: solid fuel combustion in the residential sector for cooking and heating; small industries, including brick kilns; burning high-emission solid fuels; the current management practices of municipal waste in the region, including burning plastics; the inefficient application of mineral fertilizer; fireworks; and human cremation.
-Significant air pollution in South Asia is also generated in agriculture, including through the generation of secondary particulate matter in the form of ammonia (NH $3$) emissions from imbalanced fertilizer use and livestock manure that reacts with nitrogen oxides (NO $x$) and sulfur dioxide (SO $2$) gases from energy, industry, and transportation sources.
-In the western part of South Asia, natural sources, such as dust, organic compounds from plants, sea salt, and forest fires, are an important source of air pollution.
+These sources include solid fuel combustion in the residential sector for cooking and heating; small industries, including brick kilns; the burning of high-emission solid fuel; the current management practices of municipal waste, including the burning of plastics; the inefficient application of mineral fertilizer; fireworks; and human cremation.
+Significant air pollution in South Asia also emanates from agriculture, including through the generation of secondary particulate matter in the form of ammonia (NH3) emissions from imbalanced fertilizer use and livestock manure that reacts with nitrogen oxides (NOx) and sulfur dioxide (SO2) gases from energy, industry, and transportation sources.
+In the western part of South Asia, natural sources-such as dust, organic compounds from plants, sea salt, and forest fires-are a significant source of air pollution.

 Controlling ambient air pollution is difficult without a better understanding of the activities that emit particulate matter and how emissions travel across locations.
 Air pollution travels long distances within South Asia, crossing municipal, state, and national boundaries, depending on wind, climatology, and cloud chemistry.
 At any given location, PM{2.5} in ambient air originates from several upwind sources extending over several hundred kilometers.
-This is especially true in and around the Indo-Gangetic Plain.
-For example, nearly 25 percent of the fine particulate matter that residents of the city of Patna are exposed to has its origin in a neighboring state.
-In many cities, such as Dhaka, Kathmandu, and Colombo, only one-third of the air pollution originates within the city.
+This is especially true on and around the Indo-Gangetic Plain.
+For example, nearly 25 percent of the fine particulate matter to which residents of the city of Patna, India, are exposed has its origin in a neighboring state.
+In many cities-such as Dhaka, Bangladesh; Kathmandu, Nepal; and Colombo, Sri Lanka-only one-third of the air pollution originates within the city.